JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 Still not following us on <a href="https://twitter.com/JPABuddy" target="_blank">Twitter</a>?
 Subscribe, send us a private message and we will grant you one month for free!

-Have more than 500 subscribers on Twitter and shared our tweets 3-4 times this month?
+Have more than 500 subscribers on Twitter and have shared our tweets 3-4 times this month?
 Let us know via the contact form on our <a href="https://www.jpa-buddy.com/contacts/" target="_blank">website</a>, because you definitely deserve the next month of free use!

 Reported a severe bug?
 Shared great ideas that became a part of our roadmap?
 We will not leave you without a present!